cu-mkp/m-k-manuscript-data/_texts/p-058v_tl.md

 > *at left middle margin*
 >
 >
->   <span class="m">Azur d’esmail</span> hates more than any other to be crushed, especially with <span class="m">water</span>, for it dies & loses all its color.
-However, because it cannot be worked if it is coarse, crush not with <span class="m">water</span> but with <span class="m">oil</span> & crush it coarsely, and in this way it will not die as much.
+>   <span class="m">Azur d’esmail</span> hates more than any other to be ground, especially with <span class="m">water</span>, for it dies & loses all its color.
+However, because it cannot be worked if it is coarse, grind not with <span class="m">water</span> but with <span class="m">oil</span> & grind it coarsely, and in this way it will not die as much.

 > *at left middle margin*
 >